MattMaginniss/NHL-Stats/README.md

 ## File Structure Basics

+There are two folders of raw data. regular-season and playoffs.
+Possibly obviously, the files in each folder will either be regular season stats or palyoff stats.

-There are 4 different sets of data:
+Inside those folders, there are 4 different sets of data:

 1. "teams-alltime" folder holds teams "All-Time" stats.
 Each file is a Game-by-Game breakdown of data from a specific team from 2008 to now.